 Seginus works closely with every customer to provide solutions to:

-- Providing FAA PMA alternatives to costly OEM parts
+- Providing aircraft FAA PMA parts alternatives to costly OEM parts

 - Developing these alternative solutions quickly

 Seginus Inc.’s goal is to continually refine our processes to maintain focus on Quality, Cost, and Delivery.
 We use various tools and strategies.

 The first process Seginus Inc uses is Kaizen.
 Kaizen literally translated means “Change Good” but also explains the Japanese concept for “improvement” or “change for the better”.
 Kaizen refers to the philosophy and practices that focus upon continuous improvement of processes in manufacturing, engineering, game development, and business management.

 Another workplace organization method is 5 S. This method uses a list of five Japanese words which, when translated into English, all start with the letter “S”.

 The 5 Steps are:

 - Seiri or “Sort”: Employees must sort out & separate that which is needed and not needed in all areas.

 - Seition or “Straighten”: Everyone must arrange items that are needed so that they are ready and easily accessible.
 Clearly identify locations for all items so that anyone can find them and then return them once the task is completed.

 - Seiso or “Shine”: The team must clean the workplace as well as the equipment on a regular basis in order to maintain standards and decrease identify defects.